Why your SaaS AI could surprise you.

 AI models can secretly infect each other

-A new study reveals that AI models can secretly transmit subliminal traits to
+A new study reveals that can secretly transmit subliminal traits to

 one another, even when the shared training data appears harmless.